 Construct-Aware folks are the first who potentially realize the illusion of ‘knowing’ and the futility of trying to make ever better maps of reality.

 Susanne Cook-Greuter, The Construct-Aware Stage of Ego Development and its Relationship to the Fool Archetype, Integral Review, August 2018.
-Vol. 14, No.1 (pdf; 11pp)
+Vol. 14, No.1 (pdf; 11pp) | Read about Susanne Cook-Greuter

-People with a post-systemic worldview take everything into account, including the ‘bad’ stuff, and including that which emanates from beyond the physical realm.
+People with a post-systemic worldview take everything into account, including the ‘bad’ stuff, and including that which emanates from beyond the manifest realm.
 Ever open to the new, they take nothing at face value, treating all knowledge as provisional, and trust their own experience over other people’s theories.

 Trust subjective experience.
 The implications for how we see the world and our place in it are critical for our understanding of it and our behaviour towards it and, more profoundly, as part of it.